Get Tech Tips

 But most important is that it is 100% liquid with no “flashing” or bubbles when it hits that metering device.
 Any amount of refrigerant that is already vapor when it hits the metering device is wasted energy and unwanted turbulence leading to noise and additional pressure drop.

-We need to consider the adjusting the target subcooling in the following cases –
+We need to consider adjusting the target subcooling in the following cases:

 - Long lines or tall risers

-As soon as the pressure or temperature of the refrigerant in the liquid line hits the saturation point, bubbles will begin to form and the the dreaded “flashing”.
+As soon as the pressure or temperature of the refrigerant in the liquid line hits the saturation point, bubbles will begin to form, and then there's the dreaded “flashing.”

-R410a system with a 110° liquid line saturation pressure (368 PSIG) with 5° of subcooling at the condenser so the liquid line is 105° but it’s a 100′ run of line with 20′ of rise and then through a hot attic that is 120°
+We've got an R410a system with a 110° liquid line saturation pressure (368 PSIG) and 5° of subcooling at the condenser, so the liquid line is 105°, but it's a 100′ run of line with 20′ of rise, and then it goes through a hot attic that is 120°.

-This would mean the liquid line would now be 107° and the liquid saturation temperature would also be at 107° due to the pressure drop from 368 to 353 PSI.
+That would mean the liquid line would now be 107°, and the liquid saturation temperature would also be at 107° due to the pressure drop from 368 to 353 PSI.

-In long long line applications Carrier instructs you to charge to 10° of subcooling or the listed subcooling whichever is greater becasue at 10° you have enough wiggle room to deal with most residential / light commercial situations.
+In long long-line applications, Carrier instructs you to charge to 10° of subcooling or the listed subcooling, whichever is greater.
+That's because, at 10°, you have enough wiggle room to deal with most residential/light commercial situations.

-In heavy commercial applications there are routinely longer line runs and the actual field pressure drops and temperature gains must be calculated to ensure flashing will not occur in the liquid line.
-Often this requires a higher subcooling.
+In heavy commercial applications, there are routinely longer line runs.
+The actual field pressure drops and temperature gains must be calculated to ensure flashing will not occur in the liquid line.
+That often requires a higher subcooling.